DenWaritthon/lab1_mobile_ackermann/README.md

 ![alt text](images/part1/Bicycle_Model.jpg)

-Given the desired robot linear and angular velocities, the steering angle $\delta$ can be computed using the following relation:
+Given the desired robot linear and angular velocities, the steering angle $\delta$ can be computed using the following relation  $(1)$:

 $$\delta = \arctan{(\frac{\omega_{Rz}L}{v_{Rx}})}$$

 where $L$ is the wheelbase—the distance between the front and rear axles.
-The angular velocity of the rear wheel is given by:
+The angular velocity of the rear wheel is given by $(2)$:

 $$\omega_{Wr} = \frac{v_{Rx}}{r} $$